 Cry out for justice; our God does.

 Weep for the victims and the damage in their lives; he weeps.

-Diane Langberg, PhD, is a practicing psychologist and author whose clinical expertise includes 35 years of working with trauma survivors and clergy.
+Diane Langberg, PhD, is a GRACE Board Member and a practicing psychologist and author whose clinical expertise includes over thirty-five years of working with trauma survivors and clergy.
 She speaks internationally on topics related to women, trauma, ministry and the Christian life.
-Dr. Langberg is also a member of the GRACE Board.

 This post is originally appeared in the American Association of Christian Counselors.
 Used with permission.